Not long ago I was looking over my expenses when I had a financial epiphany of sorts. It was about the true retirement costs of my spending habits.

 Before making your next purchase, or signing for that next loan, or joining that next subscription service take 10 seconds to figure out how much this new item will cost you per year, multiply that number by 25, and ask yourself if you’re willing to save that much money just to support whatever it is you’re buying.

 And on the flip side, take a look at your expenses.
 Don’t be like me and assume you know how much you’re spending.
-Take 5 minutes to sign up for a free Personal Capital account today so that you can begin to track every penny you spend, cut unnecessary expenses from your budget, and cut unnecessary working years from your life.
+Begin to track every penny you spend, cut unnecessary expenses from your budget, and cut unnecessary working years from your life.

 Every $350 per month that you can eliminate from your budget reduces your ‘magic retirement number’ by $100,000.